wssranjula/Financial-Advisor-Agent/README.md

 - **description**: This is the description of the subagent that is shown to the main agent
 - **prompt**: This is the prompt used for the subagent
 - **tools**: This is the list of tools that the subagent has access to.
 By default will have access to all tools passed in, as well as all built-in tools.
-- **model_settings**: Optional dictionary for per-subagent model configuration (inherits the main model when omitted).
+- **model**: Optional model instance OR dictionary for per-subagent model configuration (inherits the main model when omitted).
+- **middleware** Additional middleware to attach to the subagent.
+See [here](https://docs.langchain.com/oss/python/langchain/middleware) for an introduction into middleware and how it works with create_agent.

 **CustomSubAgent fields:**
 - **name**: This is the name of the subagent, and how the main agent will call the subagent